digics/ARR/README.md

-﻿## Intended Recipients
-Public

-## Summary
+﻿## Summary

-arr v1.0

-arr v1.0 is a library of the functions for effectively works with an arrays in AWK:
+arr is the awk user-level library for works with an arrays:

       - array joining functions:

             - best performance

             - large amount of data

-		- join single array
+            - ret::a          join single array

-		- join single array with separator
+            - ret::as         join single array with separator

-		- join array pair
+            - ret::ab         join array pair

-		- join array-pairs with separator
+            - ret::abs        join array-pairs with separator

       - array definition and data movement functions

             - mov/def/let copy methods

-	- visualizing an array(s)

-		- dump single array

-		- dump array-pair

-	- other useful array functions
+      - other array functions

+            - arr::same

+            - arr::name

 ## How to use